joeleisner/advent-of-code-2022/readme.md

 # Run all completed code challenges
 deno task days

+# Run the completed code challenges of a set of days
+deno task days 01 02 03

 # Run the completed code challenges for each day
-deno task day 01
+deno task days 01
-deno task day 02
+deno task days 02
-deno task day 03
+deno task days 03
 # ...

 # Test each daily challenge